wentaowanguc/ExpoSE/Report/Javascript.md

 Static analysis is much cheaper to run but at the cost of precision.
 Static analysis often produces false reports and consequently also requires a large amount of time spent to identify actual faults.
 Static analysis often may struggle to identify subtle bugs due to the lack of information available outside of runtime, and will typically perform worse on weakly typed languages.

 Symbolic execution, like static analysis, requires no additional effort on the part of the developer and has the advantage of not producing false positives and providing a valid test case for each bug found.
-Symbolic execution is also effective at finding edge case bugs and can also effectively analyse the behaviour of a program when it interacts with libraries.​
+Symbolic execution is also effective at finding edge case bugs and can also effectively analyse the behaviour of a program when it interacts with libraries.

 # 3. SMT Solvers